YachtChat/YachtChat/wiki/docs/01-Basics/01-Basics.md

 # Basics

-## Set Browser Permissions
+## Set Browser Permissions and System Preferences

-It is important to set the permissions in your Browser to use the microphone, camera and screen sharing function
+It is important to set the permissions in your Browser and in your system to use the microphone, camera and screen sharing function.

 ## Audio & Video